The Name Sultan:

 These stone reliefs formed a collection of scenes which once decorated the arch.
 The above one shows Mussolini standing on the left of the panel (second from left) and saluted by one of his soldiers (second from right).

-The Hollow Bronze Statues of As Sultan Triumphal Arch
+The Hollow Bronze Statues of Assultan Triumphal Arch

 The Philaeni Brothers bronze statues, once part of the Triumphal Arch.

-But who are they these Philaeni Brothers?
+But who are the Philaeni Brothers?

-Like I have mentioned above, the Sultan area is a strategic location linking all the three provinces of Libya at the shortest distance from the heart of the Sahara.
+The name Philaeni means: lovers of praise.
+The Sultan area is a strategic location linking all the three provinces of Libya at the shortest distance from the heart of the Sahara.
 In ancient times, it was the border area between the regions of Tripolitania and Cyrenaica.
 Since the Carthaginians were mainly in the western part of Libya, and the Greeks in the eastern part of the country (Cyrenaica), then it was only a matter of time before border dispute erupts.
 The Philaeni were two Carthaginian brothers who gave their lives to settle the border issue between the two powers.

 The wars lasted for a long time, without either side silencing the other.
 Somehow, the two colonies decided to settle the matter and draw an official border between the two states.
 They agreed to send runners from their capitals (Carthage and Cyrene) at a fixed time, and take their meeting point as the official border between the two territories.